 Therefore, the best way to protect your child from a brain injury is to try to prevent it from happening in the first place.

 “Injury prevention measures can help parents and caregivers create an environment where kids can explore and play while minimizing the risk of serious harm,” Dr. Simonds explained.

 Here are 10 easy tips to keep your children safe, inside and outside of the home while they play and explore:

-1. Always make sure your child wears a helmet when doing the following activities:
+1. Always make sure your child wears a helmet when engaged in the following activities:

 - Horseback riding

 - Riding a powered recreational vehicle such as a four-wheeler